DrishtiShrrrma/huggingface-audio-course/unit5/README.md

 # I) CTC

-i.
-A CTC model is essentially an 'acoustic-only' model. ii. consists of an encoder forming hidden-state representations from audio inputs. iii) A linear layer maps the hidden-states to characters. iv) The system bases its predictions almost entirely on the acoustic input (phonetic sounds of the audio).
+1. A CTC model is essentially an 'acoustic-only' model.
+2. consists of an encoder forming hidden-state representations from audio inputs.
+3. A linear layer maps the hidden-states to characters.
+4. The system bases its predictions almost entirely on the acoustic input (phonetic sounds of the audio).
-v) There is a tendency to transcribe the audio in a phonetic way (e.g., CHRISTMAUS). vi) The model gives less importance to the language modeling context of previous and successive letters. vii) The model is prone to phonetic spelling errors. viii) An intelligent model would recognize and correct invalid words in the vocabulary (e.g., CHRISTMAS instead of CHRISTMAUS). ix) The model's prediction lacks two big features - casing and punctuation.
+5. There is a tendency to transcribe the audio in a phonetic way (e.g., CHRISTMAUS).
+6. The model gives less importance to the language modeling context of previous and successive letters.
+7. The model is prone to phonetic spelling errors.
+8. An intelligent model would recognize and correct invalid words in the vocabulary (e.g., CHRISTMAS instead of CHRISTMAUS).
+9. The model's prediction lacks two big features - casing and punctuation.
-x) The absence of casing and punctuation limits the usefulness of the model's transcriptions in real-world applications.
+10. The absence of casing and punctuation limits the usefulness of the model's transcriptions in real-world applications.